easyctf/writeups-2014/README.md

 * Alok Tripathy - [HSCS.io](http://hscs.io)
 * Jacob Edelman - [HSCS.io](http://hscs.io)

+Also thanks to Max Serrano from PPP for help and advice.

 Also I'd like to thank PicoCTF for their amazing CTF platform.